 Phase 1 of this project will begin installing multimodal improvements and traffic calming measures at three intersections along Garfield Street to support connectivity and improve safety.
 These crossings were the top priorities for safety enhancements during the initial study and public feedback process in 2015-16.

-Design will be completed in Fall 2019.
-Construction is expected to be completed in 2020.
+Design is expected to be completed in 2020 with construction occurring in 2021.

 Phase 2 of the bikeway design will build on recommendations from the 2016 Garfield Street Neighborhood Bikeway Feasibility Study.
 The recommended improvements include three intersection improvements for Garfield Street at 1st Avenue, 6th Avenue, and Bayaud Avenue, as well as Neighborhood Bikeway striping and wayfinding for the entire corridor from City Park to Cherry Creek.